 Honors College Research Project

 Pannoni, Samuel B., "Developing Microbial Biomarkers to Non-invasively Assess Health in Wild Elk (Cervus canadensis) Populations" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 66.

 Bioinformatics Commons, Environmental Microbiology and Microbial Ecology Commons, Genetics Commons, Genomics Commons, Molecular Biology Commons, Molecular Genetics Commons, Other Animal Sciences Commons, Other Genetics and Genomics Commons, Other Nutrition Commons